FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo.md

 Nintendo’s manufacturer's mark is a circled 福 (*fuku*, ‘fortune’), called Marufuku (丸福).

 The meaning of the name ‘Nintendo’ is not exactly known, but a U.S. Patent Office trademark describes it as “a corporation whose fortune or prosperity should be left to the mercy of heaven”.
-This could possibly be the origin of the phrase “leave luck to heaven”.
+This could possibly be the origin of the phrase “leave luck to heaven”, which is widely regarded to be the meaning of the name.

 Despite being a full-fledged video game manufacturer, Nintendo still continues to manufacture Hanafuda today.